alexwarren/techdebtguide/articles/case-study-stack-overflow.md

 #### Problem

-When users log in to Careers using an email address and password, that is handled by a separate app and database called CareersAuth (openid.stackauth.com).
+When users log in to Careers using an email address and password, that is handled by a separate app and database called CareersAuth.
 This is technical debt - it is overly complex for the simple functionality it provides.
 It also means that:

 - Users cannot change their passwords while logged in, they have to use the “forgot password” functionality to get a password reset emailed to them.
 - When users change their email address on Careers, this is not reflected in the separate CareersAuth database, which means they can’t get a password reset sent to their new email address.